 How Do You Make Instant Pot Chicken Stock or Broth?

 First, I promise this is VERY simple.
 The hardest part for me, as an infrequent user of my pressure cooker, is remembering how to use it!

-- To make the stock, start by sauteing my bone in chicken pieces in some vegetable oil in the Instant Pot.
+- To make the stock, start by sauteing my bone-in chicken pieces in some vegetable oil in the Instant Pot.
 Once the pieces are browned, I remove them to a bowl.
-Since the surface area in the bottom of the IP is not huge, do this in batches.
+Since the surface area at the bottom of the IP is not huge, do this in batches.

 - The fond should be brown, not black.
 If it’s burnt, the resulting stock will have an underlying burnt flavor.